Clay Classes, Memberships & Community Studio

 CANCELLATION POLICY

-If you sign up and then are unable to attend for any reason there are no available refunds OR credits unless we can fill your spot with someone on the waitlist, so the sooner you can let us know the better.
-If we have to fill your spot with someone from the waitlist there is a $15-$25 (depending on the class) processing fee to account for our time as well as web fees we can’t recoup.
+If you sign up and then are unable to attend for any reason there are no available refunds unless we can fill your spot with someone on the waitlist, so the sooner you can let us know the better.
+If we have to fill your spot with someone from the waitlist there is a $10-$25 (depending on the class) processing fee to account for our time as well as web fees we can’t recoup.
 For certain classes you are welcome to send someone in your stead if you cannot make it, just let us know prior to class so we can update our rosters.
 Please note a minimum of 4 people is required for most classes to run.
 If you’ve enrolled and we don’t reach the minimum you will be issued a full refund.
 If you have questions about our cancellation policy please email us before signing up.

 DATE NIGHT AT PETALUMA POTTERY